-There additional benefits are to immersion and engagement within the context: First, the research question is more likely to address a real problem suggested by experience than an academic problem suggested by the literature.
+There are additional benefits to immersion and engagement within the context: First, the research question is more likely to address a real problem suggested by experience than an academic problem suggested by the literature.
 Second, the independent variables being examined are most likely to be actionable and relevant.
 Third, the way in which the research is carried out is more likely to be realistic.
 Fourth, the language used in communicating the research will be relevant and actionable.

-In his 2001 commentary in the Journal of Consumer Research, Max Bazerman criticized consumer behavior research for focusing on issues that are small problems or no problems at all-for consumers.
-He contended that the big questions that influence consumer welfare, such as saving, budgeting, investing, and medical decisionmaking are dwarfed in our literature in favor research focusing on small of inconsequential decisions. preferenceformations, and similarly minor behaviors.
+In his 2001 commentary in the Journal of Consumer Research, Max Bazerman criticized consumer behavior research for focusing on issues that are small problems-or no problems at all-for consumers.
+He contended that the big questions that influence consumer welfare, such as saving, budgeting, investing, and medical decisionmaking are dwarfed in our literature in favor of research focusing small on preferenceinconsequential decisions. formations, and similarly minor behaviors.
 His challenge was to focus on the real problems most bewildering to real people.
 He provided two suggestions in deciding the topics that could most help change lives: 1) Determine what is most important and challenging to consumers, and 2) recognize that these decisions are seldom made in isolation.
 They are made with salespeople, agents, spouses, and friends.
-Research and the advice that follow need to reflect these realities.
+Research and the advice that follow need to reflect these realities